Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Arkansas Performance Insights

-- The Razorbacks are outscoring opponents by 5.4 points per game with a +38 scoring differential overall.
-They put up 80.7 points per game (79th in college basketball) and give up 75.3 per contest (270th in college basketball).
+- The Razorbacks have a +38 scoring differential, topping opponents by 5.4 points per game.
+They're putting up 80.7 points per game to rank 79th in college basketball and are giving up 75.3 per outing to rank 270th in college basketball.

-- Arkansas wins the rebound battle by 3.3 boards on average.
-It collects 33.7 rebounds per game, which ranks 170th in college basketball, while its opponents pull down 30.4 per contest.

-- Arkansas makes 6.9 three-pointers per game (227th in college basketball), while its opponents have made 7.4 on average.

-- The Razorbacks rank 108th in college basketball with 98.4 points scored per 100 possessions, and 229th in college basketball defensively with 91.8 points conceded per 100 possessions.

-- Arkansas and its opponents have been mostly even in the turnover battle.
-The Razorbacks commit 11.3 per game (137th in college basketball) and force 12.3 (183rd in college basketball action).
+- Arkansas has committed 11.3 turnovers per game (137th in college basketball action) while forcing 12.3 (183rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.